-For the traveler in search of the heart, soul and stomach of a destination, we highly recommend taking your appetite to the streets.
+For the traveler catching round trip flights in search of the heart, soul and stomach of a destination, we highly recommend taking your appetite to the streets.
 Street food has a way of paving a way to a sensory overload.
 While you’re chowing down amidst the hustle and bustle of the local landscape, the flavors seem to taste even more piquant.
 Pack your appetite and head for these cities all over the world that offer rich, local and tasty foods that are sure to make your stomach growl!

 In Portland, street food is king.
 Portland boasts more than 600 food carts with most grouped into pods all around town so that you can sample several at a time.
 One of the biggest concentrations lurks in Pioneer Courthouse Square.
 Assembling more of an outdoor food court, these Portland mainstays offer diverse cuisines.
 You can taste anything from traditional British fish and chips to jian bing, Chinese savory crepes, to Korean tacos and poutine.
 If you need help sorting through the hundreds of street food options in Portland, there are even tours that help you hit the best of the best street food while in town.

 Want to travel to the perfect street food destination?
 Grab round trip flights to get you there!

 Jump over the pond from Portland and you’ll want to make a stop in Bangkok.
 Street food in Bangkok is impossible to dodge.
 While there have been threats from authorities to ban street food, it seems those warnings have largely backed off.
 Thailand’s capital is famous worldwide for its street food.
 You can sample not just dishes from the city but also recipes from all over the country like the Northeast classic som tam, a spicy green papaya salad.
 One of the best spots in the city for street food is easily Chinatown or Yarowat.
 Under the neon lights of Yaowarat Road, you’ll find makeshift stands and stalls selling it all from spicy curry to rice and poached chicken.